kittykatattack/learningPixi/README.md

 ####More about Pixi's loader

 Pixi's loader is ridiculously feature-rich and configurable.
-Let's take a quick bird-eye view of it's usage to get you started.
+Let's take a quick bird's-eye view of it's usage to get you started.

 The loader's chainable `add` method takes 4 basic arguments: